-George Henry Durrie was a nineteenth century artist who developed a unique expression for the depiction of winter farmyards and landscapes.
-Durrie produced around 300 paintings over the course of his career.
-The earliest of these works were portraits however, by the early 1850s, Durrie had begun to focus increasingly on painting rural genre scenes and winter landscapes of New England.
+George Henry Durrie created a unique way of expressing the winter farmsteads and landscapes of New England.
+Durrie created 300 paintings over the course of his career.
+The earliest of these works were portraits but, by the mid-1850s, Durrie started to concentrate on painting New England rural genre scenes and winter landscapes.

-In 1839, George Henry Durrie and his older brother John began taking painting lessons from Nathaniel Jocelyn, a renowned New Haven portraitist and Honorary Member of the National Academy of Design.
-Durrie studied with Jocelyn for two years.
+In 1839, George Henry Durrie and his older brother John began taking painting lessons for two years from Nathaniel Jocelyn, a prestigious portraitist and Honorary Member of the National Academy of Design, living in New Haven, Connecticut.

-By the 1850s, Durrie’s local reputation had started to grow and he was established enough to give up his itinerant lifestyle, setting up a permanent studio in New Haven.
+By the 1850s, Durrie’s local reputation had begun to develop and he was established enough to give up his nomad way of life, setting up a studio in New Haven.

-Durrie’s landscapes are characterized by pale yet bright colors and by the repeated use of certain motifs, such as an isolated farmhouse, a road running diagonally through the composition, and a hill in the distance.
+Durrie’s landscapes are characterized by pale yet brilliant hues and by the repeated use of certain themes, such as an isolated farmhouse, a road running diagonally through the composition, and a hill in the distance.

-In 1861 the printmaking firm Currier & Ives further popularized Durrie’s work through publishing lithographs of his winter landscape.
+In 1861 the printmaking firm Currier & Ives additionally advanced Durrie’s popularity through publishing and distributing lithographs of his winter landscape.
 The last print to be published was Home to Thanksgiving in 1867.
-It has become one of the most Durrie’s most iconic images.
+It has become one of Durrie’s most iconic images.

-George Henry Durrie had a modest reputation during his lifetime, however after his death the Currier and Ives prints ensured Durrie’s works were kept in the pubic eye.
-Since the 1930s, Durrie has been increasingly recognized for his paintings following posthumous recognition in books, articles, and numerous one-man exhibitions.
-Important examples can be viewed in the collections of the National Portrait Gallery, the Smithsonian American Art Museum, Washington, D.C.; the Museum of Fine Arts, Boston, and the White House.
+George Henry Durrie had a modest reputation during his lifetime, but after his death, the Currier and Ives prints guaranteed Durrie’s works were kept in the public eye.
+Since the 1930s, Durrie has been recognized for his paintings following posthumous recognition in books, articles, and many one-man exhibitions.